cookiesncream716/helloWorld2/README.md

 </html>
 ```

 2. Make a new javascript file for your plugin code.
 A Tixit plugin must be a Gem instance using the view-library [gem.js](https://github.com/Tixit/Gem.js).
 This tutorial also uses the class library [proto](https://github.com/fresheneesz/proto).
-Plugins automatically have access to `proto`, `Gem`, `Text`, `Block`, `Style`, and a number of [other gem components](http://docs.tixit.me/d/Plugin_API#Main_Plugin_API), so don't need to be installed.
+Plugins automatically have access to `proto`, `Gem`, `Text`, `Block`, `Style`, and a number of [other gem components](http://docs.tixit.me/d/Plugin_API#Main_Plugin_API), so they don't need to be installed.
 Gems require a `name` property and a constructor method called `build`.

 ```
 registerPlugin(proto(Gem, function(){